-All IBM Cloud Video accounts allow you to embed your live channel player or a recorded video, or the player sidebar which includes the chat and social stream on your own site or blog.
+All IBM Watson Media accounts allow you to embed your live channel player or a recorded video, or the player sidebar which includes the chat and social stream on your own site or blog.
 Pro Broadcasting accounts provide additional features around embedding.
-This article covers where to find and how to use the different embedding features on IBM Cloud Video.
+This article covers where to find and how to use the different embedding features on IBM Watson Media.

 The simplest way to get the embed code for any live video or recorded video player is the following.
-For more advanced options, use the IBM Cloud Video dashboard embed page.
+For more advanced options, use the IBM Watson Media dashboard embed page.

 Hover over the video player and in the lower right corner click on the Share menu.

 From the share menu, click on the Embed option.